vinnydu/raspdev/README.md

 ## About Raspdev

-Raspdev has been supported by "Progetto Sebeto" of University of Naples Parthenope.
+Raspdev has been supported by "Progetto Sebeto" of University of Naples Parthenope. <br />
-Continues to be maintained by the same authors:
+Continues to be maintained by the same authors <br />
-Sabino Parziale and Vincenzo Duraccio with open source license: EPL (Eclipse Public License)
+Sabino Parziale and Vincenzo Duraccio <br />
+with open source license: EPL (Eclipse Public License) <br />